Accessibility Tools

 Lienz goes through the stomach

-Making dough, cooking potatoes, sour cream, salt, mint, garlic, chives ... and being careful and quick to keep the dough smooth.
-Then there are stories from grandma, from skiing and from Lake Tristach, and from the next time going home.
-And before you know it, 120 filled, pinched, and crimped doughnuts are ready.
+Making dough, cooking potatoes, sour cream, salt, mint, garlic, chives ... and being careful and quick so that the dough remains smooth.
+Then there are stories from grandma, about skiing and Lake Tristach, and about going home next time.
+And before you know it, 120 filled and "pitscht" and "krendelt" doughnuts are made.
 30 go into the stomach, 90 into the freezer.

-Gerda Hartmann sends culinary greetings to the homeland with her daughters Elena and Fiona
+Gerda Hartmann sends culinary greetings to her homeland with her daughters Elena and Fiona

 Gerda Hartmann, Vienna